Syracuse Dog Training

 Want to set your pet up for success when out and about in the world?
 Looking for the best way to immerse your dog in professional training that can help them adapt to a variety of environments?
 Try out one of our group training classes!

-Our group classes are designed to practice the skills you and your dog learned in individual settings with more distractions, ensuring that your pet will be able to utilize the skills they’ve learned from Sit Means Sit Syracuse in any environment, including at the park, in the pet store, and more!
-We keep our group classes upbeat and fun for both you and your dog so you can take the opportunity to have fun and bond with your pet while he or she learns critical obedience skills and more.
+Our group classes are designed to practice the skills you and your dog learned in individual settings with more distractions, ensuring that your pet will be able to utilize the skills they’ve learned in any environment, including at the park, in the pet store, and more!
+We keep our group classes upbeat and fun for both of you so you can take the opportunity to have fun and bond with your pet while he or she learns critical obedience skills and more.

 Contact Us